cryptocreeper94-sudo/orbitstaffing/SUBMISSION_READY.md

 ## WHERE WE ARE

-Your ORBIT platform is **fully production-ready** for Google Play Store submission:
+Your ORBIT Staffing platform is **fully production-ready** for Google Play Store submission:

 ### ✅ Mobile App (React Native + Expo)
 - **Status**: Built & configured